What is the Probationary Faculty Support Program?

 Probationary, tenure-track faculty are eligible to apply.
 While tenure-track faculty members in their third through fifth years and those who have not previously received awards under this program will be given priority, all probationary, tenure-track faculty can apply.

-The Probationary Faculty Support Program Selection Committee, consisting of CSUN faculty from each of the eight colleges and the Oviatt Library, recommends projects for funding to the Directors of Faculty Development.
+The Probationary Faculty Support Program Selection Committee, consisting of CSUN faculty from each of the eight colleges and the Oviatt Library, and submits recommendations for funding to the Directors of Faculty Development.

 ii.
 Does the proposal provide evidence that the project will contribute to the applicant’s field of study and/or the field of pedagogy?